syncfusion-content/javascript-docs/js/TreeGrid/Filtering.md

 ![](/js/TreeGrid/Filtering_images/Filtering_img10.png)

 The above screen shot shows TreeGrid with excel filter mode for `Task Name` column only.

+### Filtering blank values in Excel filter type
+In TreeGrid, it is possible to filter the null or empty string value for all the columns when filter type is menu by setting [`enableComplexBlankFilter`](/api/js/ejtreegrid#members:filtersettings-enablecomplexblankfilter "filterSettings.enableComplexBlankFilter") as `true` in the filter settings definition.

+{% highlight js %}

+$("#TreeGridContainer").ejTreeGrid({
+    //...
+     allowFiltering: true,
+     filterSettings:{
+             filterType: ej.TreeGrid.FilterType.Menu,
+             enableComplexBlankFilter:true,
+      }
+    //...
+ })

+{% endhighlight %}

 ## Filtering types
 By default, the filtering type for a column is inherited from the [`editType`](/api/js/ejtreegrid#members:columns-edittype "columns.editType") property.
 You can also define a specific filtering type for a column using the [`filterEditType`](/api/js/ejtreegrid#members:columns-filteredittype "columns.filterEditType") property.